EnigmaCurry/d.rymcg.tech/README.md

 Both of these methods are compatible, and they both get you to the same place.
 The Makefiles offer a more streamlined approach with a configuration wizard and sensible defaults.
-The sub-project documentation mostly reflects the Makefile style.
-Editing the .env files by hand still offers you more control and options for experimentation, and is always available.
+Most of the sub-project README files reflects the Makefile style for config.
+Editing the .env files by hand still offers you more control, and options for experimentation, and is always available.

 ### Using docker-compose by hand

 For all of the containers that you wish to install, do the following:

  * Read the README.md file found in the sub-project directory.
- * Open your terminal and change to the project directory containing `docker-compose.yaml`
+ * Open your terminal and `cd` to the project directory containing `docker-compose.yaml`
  * Copy the example `.env-dist` to `.env`
- * Edit all of the variables in `.env`
+ * Edit all of the variables in `.env` according to the example and comments.
  * Follow the README for instructons to start the containers.
 Generally, all you need to do is run: `docker-compose up --build -d`

-When using `docker-compose` by hand, it uses the `.env` file by default.
+When using `docker-compose` by hand, it uses the `.env` file name by default.
 You can change this behaviour by specifying the `--env-file` argument.

 ### Using the Makefiles